opnfv/fuel/fuel/docs/src/installation-instructions.rst

 Hardware requirements
 =====================

-The following minimum hardware requirements must be met for the installation of Arno SR1 using Fuel:
+The following minimum hardware requirements must be met for the installation of Brahmaputra WP1 using Fuel:

 +--------------------+------------------------------------------------------+
 | **HW Aspect**      | **Requirement**                                      |